jacquelyn-bradshaw/Assignments/README.md

 In this readme you will find the descriptions and screenshots I have created for Assignment 1.

 For the past 5 years I have been on a career break to look after my children.
 This has always been my ambition to create a long lasting relationship with them whilst they are young.
-My son loves :tractor: and my daughter loves :fairy:.
+My son loves tractors :tractor: and my daughter loves fairies :fairy:.

 ![Image of my two children, Nathan and Sophie](/images/my-children.png)